Death of Whitney Houston: Autopsy

-On March 22, 2012, the Los Angeles County Coroner's Office reported that Houston's death was caused by drowning and the "effects of atherosclerotic heart disease and cocaine use".
+On March 22, 2012, the Los Angeles County Department of Medical Examiner's office reported that Houston's death was caused by drowning and the "effects of atherosclerotic heart disease and cocaine use".
 The office said the amount of cocaine found in Houston's body indicated that she used the substance shortly before her death.
-Toxicology results revealed additional drugs in her system: diphenhydramine (Benadryl), alprazolam (Xanax; a benzodiazepine), cannabis, and cyclobenzaprine (Flexeril).
-The manner of death was listed as "accident".
+The official toxicology report found that "cocaine and metabolites" contributed to her passing.
+Despite the presence of cocaine in Houston's body, it was reported that it wasn't a "fatal dose".